It's a bit tricky to explain what exactly a file system is in just one sentence.

 Regardless of what partitioning scheme you choose, the first few blocks on the storage device will always contain critical data about your partitions.

-Wait, what is the system firmware? you may ask.
+Wait, what is the system firmware?
+You may ask.

 Here's an explanation:

-Computer firmwares are implemented based on two specifications:
+Hardware manufacturers make firmware based on two specifications:

 - Basic Input/Output (BIOS)